nrd10/ProgramofStudyWebApp/README.md

 ```

+1. `SECRET_KEY`: This variable is the key in Django to secure signed data – it is vital you keep this secure, or
+attackers could use it to generate their own signed values
-1. `DEBUG`: This variable sets whether or not the Django project should be in Debug mode or not.
+2. `DEBUG`: This variable sets whether or not the Django project should be in Debug mode or not.
 2. `TOKEN`: This variable should be set equal to a DUKE API key.
 These can obtained by any person affiliated with
 Duke that has a Duke NetID.
 This token allows the Django project to make API calls to Duke's Curriculum API,
 which are explained more later in the README.